abhinavprakash-x/CHIP-8_Emulator/README.md

 Year: 2025

 ## Credits
-The entire code for the emulator (and roms/Custom) is written by me, but the other roms (.ch8) files have been downloaded from other sources as listed below:
+The entire code for the emulator, assembler and custom roms are written by me, but the other roms (.ch8) files have been downloaded from other sources as listed below:

 [Cowgod's CHIP-8 Technical Reference](Images/cowgod_reference.pdf)